EJDARE/Milestone2_Group15/Milestone_2/Software Design Document.md

 ### 1.2 System capabilities/overview

 **System Functionality:** The 'Nutritional Food Comparison' desktop application is designed with a user-friendly interface to simplify the management and analysis of nutritional information.
 It addresses challenges like the complexity of data interpretation and the need for accessible visualisation.
 The system allows users to search for food items and analyse their nutritional content quickly.
-It also enables users to apply filters based on nutritional ranges and levels, tailoring search results to meet specific dietary needs, such as finding low-sodium or high-protein foods.
-Additionally, the system provides detailed nutritional breakdowns that are easy to understand, incorporating visual aids like pie charts and bar graphs.
+It also enables users to apply filters based on nutritional ranges and levels, tailoring search results to meet specific dietary needs, such as finding low- sodium or high-protein foods.
+Additionally, the system provides detailed nutritional breakdowns that are easy to understand, incorporating visual aids such as tables.
 The application supports meal planning by allowing users to combine different foods and assess their nutritional values, helping them achieve dietary goals such as weight management or optimised nutrition for athletic performance.

 **Features and Functionalities:** The 'Nutritional Food Comparison' system offers several key features to enhance the user's experience.
 The Food Search tools let users locate food items and quickly retrieve detailed nutritional data.
 Nutrition Range and Level Filters enable customised searches based on specific criteria, like calorie content or nutrient levels.
 The Meal Planner feature is a standout component, helping users create balanced meals by analysing the combined nutritional content of selected foods.
-The system allows the administration to use CSV and image uploads for data input, allowing easy integration of new informational data.
-On the output side, users can export their search results, nutritional breakdowns, and meal plans in various formats, such as CSV, PDF, or Excel, making offline analysis and sharing convenient.
 Designed for a wide range of users - from fitness enthusiasts to professional nutritionists - the system ensures personalised, informed decisions and dietary management, empowering users to take control of their health.
+The system allows the administration to use CSV for data input, allowing easy integration of new informational data.

 ### 1.3	Benefit Analysis

 The 'Nutritional Food Comparison' system provides significant value by streamlining the complex process of nutritional data analysis and meal planning, making it more accessible and actionable for users.
 Intuitive tools like the Food Search, Nutrition Filters, and Meal Planner benefit users by saving time and reducing the effort required to make informed dietary choices.
 By offering personalized insights and visual representations of nutritional information, the system helps users meet their health goals, whether managing weight, optimizing athletic performance, or ensuring a balanced diet.
-The ability to easily compare foods, create customized meal plans, and export detailed reports empowers users to take control of their nutrition with confidence and precision.
+The ability to easily compare foods, and create customized meal plans, empowers users to take control of their nutrition with confidence and precision.
 Additionally, the system's user-friendly interface and comprehensive data integration capabilities ensure that users of all backgrounds, from busy professionals to health-conscious parents, can efficiently achieve their dietary objectives.

 ## 2. Requirements